SplinterHead/ha-honeygain/README.md

 Each device discovered will have the following sensors:

+- Manufacturer
+- Platform
+- Version
-- IP Address
+- IP address
-- Last Active
+- Last active
+- Streaming seconds
-- Total Credits
+- Total credits
-- Total Traffic
+- Total traffic

 ### Button
 The integration exposes a button for automating tasks: